About the program

 Please note that the online M.S. in Big Data Analytics program offered through SDSU Global Campus does not require GRE or GMAT scores for admission.

 To apply for the online Master of Science in Big Data Analytics program, you’ll need to complete the following steps:

 Complete the Cal State Apply Application

-- First, you should submit a Cal State Apply Application, along with the $70 nonrefundable application fee.
+- Submit an application to the University via Cal State Apply, along with the $70 nonrefundable application fee.

 Submit Official Transcripts to SDSU Graduate Admissions